eclipse-cbi/cbi-website/docs/blog/posts/2025-02-12_develocity.md

 ---
+title: "Develocity Evaluation Phase: Presentation with Gradle on Optimizing Pipelines for Eclipse Projects"
 draft: false
 authors:
   - heurtematte
 date: 2025-02-12
 tags:
   - blog
   - develocity
 categories:
   - Blog
+comments: true
 ---

-# Develocity Evaluation Phase: Presentation with Gradle on Optimizing Pipelines for Eclipse Projects

 The Eclipse releng team is currently evaluating the relevance of the [Develocity platform](https://gradle.com/develocity/) by Gradle Inc in understanding and optimizing their pipelines.

 On Thursday, February 6, a dedicated presentation was held in collaboration with Gasper Kojek from Gradle to explore the platform's capabilities and discuss how it could benefit both Eclipse projects and